-- (a) building and works, excluding coastal protection works, within a coastal inundation hazard area, can achieve and maintain a tolerable risk from coastal inundation; and - (b) buildings and works do not increase the risk from coastal inundation to adjacent land and public infrastructure.
+Objective: That: (a) building and works, excluding coastal protection works, within a coastal inundation hazard area, can achieve and maintain a tolerable risk from coastal inundation; and (b) buildings and works do not increase the risk from coastal inundation to adjacent land and public infrastructure.
+Acceptable Solutions Performance Criteria Performance Criteria A1 P1.1 No Acceptable e Solution.
+Buildings and works, excluding coastal protection works, within a coastal inundation hazard area must have a tolerable risk, having regard to: (a) whether any increase in the level of risk from coastal inundation requires any specific hazard reduction or protection measures; (b) any advice from a State authority, regulated entity or a council; and (c) the advice contained in a coastal inundation hazard report.
+P1.2

-Acceptable Solutions Performance Criteria A1 P1.1 No Acceptable Solution.
-Buildings and works, excluding coastal protection works, within a coastal inundation hazard area must have a tolerable risk, having regard to: (a) whether any increase in the level of risk from coastal inundation requires any specific hazard reduction or protection measures; (b) any advice from a State authority, regulated entity or a council; and (c) the advice contained in a coastal inundation hazard report, and P1.2 A coastal inundation hazard report also demonstrates that the building or works: (a) do not cause or contribute to coastal inundation on the site, on adjacent land or public infrastructure; and (b) can achieve and maintain a tolerable risk from a 1% annual exceedance probability coastal inundation event in 2100 for the intended life of the use without requiring any specific coastal inundation protection works.
+A coastal inundation hazard report also demonstrates that the building or works:

+- (a) do not cause or contribute to coastal inundation on the site, on adjacent land or public infrastructure; and - (b) can achieve and maintain a tolerable risk from a 1% annual exceedance probability coastal inundation event in 2100 for the intended life of the use without requiring any specific coastal inundation protection works.

-C11.6.2 Coastal protection works within a coastal inundation hazard area coastal intinuation to adjacent land.
-Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-Coastal protection works within a coastal inundation hazard area must be appropriately located, fit for purpose and kept to a minimum, having regard to: (a) if within a non-urban zone, the works are for the protection of a use that relies upon a coastal location to fulfil its purpose; (b) the advice contained in a coastal inundation hazard report that: (i) there will not be an increased risk of coastal inundation from a 1% annual exceedance probability coastal inundation event in 2100 on the site, on adjacent land or public infrastructure; and (ii) the risks from coastal inundation in a 1% annual exceedance probability coastal inundation event in 2100 can be mitigated; (c) the need for arrangements to be made, including with the applicant, to meet the cost of construction and ongoing maintenance of the coastal protection works; and (d) any advice from a State authority, regulated entity or a council.
+Objective: That coastal protection works located within a coastal inundation hazard area are kept to a minimum, appropriately located, fit for purpose and do not increase the likely risks from coastal inundation to adjacent land.
+Acceptable S olutions Performance Criteria A1 P1 No Acceptable e Solution.
+Coastal protection works within a coastal inundation hazard area must be appropriately located, fit for purpose and kept to a minimum, having regard to: (a) if within a non-urban zone, the works are for the protection of a use that relies upon a coastal location to fulfil its purpose; (b) the advice contained in a coastal inundation hazard report that: there will not be an increased risk of coastal inundation from a 1% annual exceedance probability coastal inundation event in 2100 on the site, on adjacent land or public infrastructure; and (ii) the risks from coastal inundation in a 1% annual exceedance probability coastal inundation event in 2100 can be mitigated; (c) the need for arrangements to be made, including with the applicant, to meet the cost of construction and ongoing maintenance of the coastal protection works; and (d) any advice from a State authority, regulated entity or a council.